annettemala/tweetinginequality/README.md

 - tweepy
 - wordcloud

-3) put all scripts, text files, pickled files and the folder "data" in the same folder on your computer.
+3) Download all files and folders in this repository and keep the data structure as is; i.e, put all scripts, text files, pickled files and the folder "data" in the same folder on your computer.

-4) use scripts in the following order to go through the analysis steps. please note required user input.
+4) Use scripts in the following order to go through the analysis steps. please note required user input.
 - collect_tweets_archive
 	- This script requires user input (variable "group_file"): The topic of inequality for which tweets shall be collected has to be specified: either "money" (for economic inequality) or "race" (for racial inequality).
 	- The script then collects tweets from 365 days starting at 01.01.2021.